Introduction of Java Enterprise Edition Platform.

 Before you start coding the example, you need to perform some configuration tasks :-

-1. Register the server with your NetBeans IDE as described in “Configuring Your Environment” on up.
+1. Register the server with your NetBeans IDE as described in “Configuring Your

 2. Create a directory for the example you will build.